blgo/personal-page/site/content/about.md

 When I finished my bachelors degree in Malaga University, **in 2014**, I moved to Bristol (UK), where I currently reside.

 Two  weeks after I arrived in Bristol, I was hired by Bluewire Technologies, where I helped improving and supporting our Eletronic Patient Record system - [Epro](https://www.epro.com) - for the NHS, in the role of DevOps.
-My tasks involved troubleshooting server and application issues for several NHS hospitals, maintaining infrastructure, databases administration, automating test enviroments; planning technical details, testing and troubleshooting database migrations and  deployments of production applications.
+My tasks involved troubleshooting server and application issues for several NHS hospitals, maintaining infrastructure, databases administration, automating test enviroments; planning, testing and troubleshooting database migrations and deployments to production servers.

 **In June 2017**, I quit at Bluewire and started working on my [personal projects](https://blgo.netlify.com/#projects).